imbev/simplematrixbotlib/doc/manual/config.md

 |--------|-----------------|
 | TOML   | load_toml(file) |

+Example configuration files for each file format can be under the examples section of the documentation.
+An example of a toml config file can be found [here](https://simple-matrix-bot-lib.readthedocs.io/en/latest/examples.html#bot-config-file-in-toml-format).

 #### Manually setting config values
 Configuration settings can also be set manually using the following python code.
 ```